joemiller/twitter-tools-wordpress/README.txt

 * Make install code a little smarter
 * Add unique index on tweet ID columns, remove duplicates and optimize table
-* Track the currently intalled version for easier upgrades in the future
+* Track the currently installed version for easier upgrades in the future
 * Cleanup around login test code
 * Add action on Update Tweets (aktt_update_tweets)
 * Add a shortcode to display recent tweets